cscart/docs/en/user_guide/shipping_and_taxes/shipping_methods/shipping_method_attributes.rst

 * **Rate calculation**—the way how the shipping cost will be calculated:

   * **Manual** calculation is based on the tables with charges and rates.
-You define those rates in the **Shipping charges** tab on the shipping method editing page.
+You define those rates in the **Shipping time and rates** tab on the shipping method editing page.

   * **Realtime** calculation is based on the rates that your store receives from a third-party service.
 The rates are received in real time at the moment when the order is being placed.